Google Search has become such an invaluable resource for the human race that over 5.4 billion searches are conducted every single day.

 Google Search, which is usually just referred to as Google, is a search engine that uses fully-automated software known as “web crawlers” that explore the world wide web to find websites they can add to their web index.

-There have been a multitude of books written about Google, but I’m going to try and shorten that a fair bit so you can at least achieve a better understanding.
+There has been a multitude of books written about Google, but I’m going to try and shorten that a fair bit so you can at least achieve a better understanding.

 Let’s say you want to design an ebook.
 You’re trying to create a side hustle for yourself to increase your cash flow.